 Third Party Reporting of Sexual Assault: The British Columbia Protocol

-The BC TPR protocol is led by EVA BC’s Community Coordination for Women’s Safety (CCWS) program, which supports CBVS and police to develop local interagency protocols and to implement and maintain the TPR protocol.
-The TPR Protocol is guided by a provincial TPR Work Team comprised of EVA BC/CCWS, BC Association of Chiefs of Police, RCMP “E” Division, Vancouver Police Department Sex Crimes and Child Abuse Unit, BC Association of Municipal Chiefs of Police, and BC Ministry of Public Safety and Solicitor General.
+The BC TPR protocol is led by EVA BC’s Community Coordination for Survivor Safety (CCSS) program, which supports CBVS and police to develop local interagency protocols and to implement and maintain the TPR protocol.
+The TPR Protocol is guided by a provincial TPR Work Team comprised of EVA BC/CCSS, BC Association of Chiefs of Police, RCMP “E” Division, Vancouver Police Department Sex Crimes and Child Abuse Unit, BC Association of Municipal Chiefs of Police, and BC Ministry of Public Safety and Solicitor General.

 If you have any questions about TPR, please contact Wendy Potter by email: email@example.com